AtsukoCoffey/healthy-food-club/README.md

 # Features left to implement

 ## Information Architecture (IA)
-> The info page, articles will be expanding by times so those pages are creat in each category folders for organizing purpose.
-Or develop the system using DOM for no need HTML file anymore.
+In the info page, categories and articles will be expanding over time, so new pages will be created in each category folder for organizational purposes.
+Or if possible, develop the system using a technology like DOM to generate HTML pages by coding.

 ## Online session feature
-> Offline meeting can be limited number of atendees, for future growth think about the possibilities of online sessions.
+For future growth, an online session feature might be good idea for meeting people who live far away from Athlone town.
+Also it might be better for new users who want to listen to lectures only or just learn the cooking part to feel free to join in.
 ------------------------------------------

 <a name="tech"></a>